 What is AIOps?

 AIOps stands for artificial intelligence for IT operations.
-It refers to multi-layered technology platforms that automate and enhance IT operations by using analytics and machine learning (ML).
-AIOps platforms leverage big data, collecting a variety of data from various IT operations tools and devices, in order to automatically spot and react to issues in real-time while still providing traditional historical analytics.
+It refers to multi-layered technology platforms that automate and enhance IT operations through analytics and machine learning (ML).
+AIOps platforms leverage big data, collecting a variety of data from various IT operations tools and devices in order to automatically spot and react to issues in real-time while still providing traditional historical analytics.

-Gartner explains how an AIOps platform works by using the diagram in figure 1.
-AIOps has two main components: Big Data and Machine Learning.
-It requires a move away from siloed IT data in order to aggregate observational data (such as that found in monitoring systems and job logs) alongside engagement data (usually found in ticket, incident, and event recording) inside a Big Data platform.
-AIOps then implements a comprehensive Analytics and Machine Learning (ML) strategy against the combined IT data.
-The desired outcome is continuous insights that yield continuous improvements and fixes, using automation.
-AIOps can be thought of as Continuous Integration and Deployment (CI/CD) for core IT functions.
+Gartner explains how an AIOps platform works by using the diagram in Figure 1.
+AIOps has two main components: big data and ML.
+It requires a move away from siloed IT data in order to aggregate observational data (such as that found in monitoring systems and job logs) alongside engagement data (usually found in ticket, incident, and event recording) inside a big data platform.
+AIOps then implements a comprehensive analytics and ML strategy against the combined IT data.
+The desired outcome is automation-driven insights that yield continuous improvements and fixes.
+AIOps can be thought of as continuous integration and deployment (CI/CD) for core IT functions.

-AIOps bridges three different IT disciplines—service management, performance management, and automation—to accomplish its goals of continuous insights and improvements.
-AIOps is recognition and a game plan that in our new accelerated IT environments, there must be a new approach that’s underwritten by advances in big data and machine learning.
+AIOps bridges three different IT disciplines—service management (“Engage”), performance management (“Observe”), and automation (“Act”)—to accomplish the goal of continuous insights and improvements.
+AIOps creates a game plan that recognizes that, within our new accelerated IT environments, there must be a new approach that’s underwritten by advances in big data and ML.

 What’s driving AIOps?

-- Infrastructure problems must be responded to at ever-increasing speeds.
+- Infrastructure problems must be addressed at ever-increasing speeds.
 As organizations digitize their business, IT becomes the business.
 The “consumerization” of technology has changed user expectations for all industries.
 Reactions to IT events—whether real or perceived—need to occur immediately, particularly when an issue impacts user experience.

 - More computing power is moving to the edges of the network.
-The ease with which cloud infrastructure and third party services can be adopted has empowered line of business (LOB) functions to build their own IT solutions and applications.
+The ease with which cloud infrastructure and third-party services can be adopted has empowered line of business (LOB) functions to build their own IT solutions and applications.
 Control and budget have shifted from the core of IT to the edge.
-More computing power (that can be taken advantage of) is being added from outside core IT.
+And more computing power (that can be leveraged) is being added from outside core IT.

 - Developers have more power and influence but accountability still sits with core IT.
-As I talked about in my post on application-centric infrastructure, DevOps and Agile are forcing programmers to take more monitoring responsibility at the application level, but accountability for the overall health of the IT ecosystem and the interaction between applications, services and infrastructure still remains the province of core IT.
-IT Ops is taking on more responsibility just as their networks are getting more complex.
+As I talk about in my post on application-centric infrastructure, DevOps and Agile are forcing programmers to take on more monitoring responsibility at the application level, but accountability for the overall health of the IT ecosystem and the interaction between applications, services, and infrastructure still remains the province of core IT.
+ITOps is taking on more responsibility just as their networks are getting more complex.

 The elements of AIOps

-It needs to be said that although AIOps represents a radical departure for IT Ops, it’s not a radical application of analytics and machine learning.
-A similar ML approach was implemented when stock brokers moved from manual trading to machine trading.
-Analytics and ML are used in social media, in applications like Google Maps, Waze, and Yelp, as well as in online marketplaces like Amazon and eBay.
-These techniques are used reliably and extensively in environments where real-time responses to dynamically changing conditions and user customization are required.
+Although AIOps is a seismic change for IT operations, it’s not a radical application of analytics and machine learning.
+A similar ML approach was implemented when stockbrokers moved from manual trading to machine trading.
+Analytics and ML are used in social media and in applications like Google Maps, Waze, and Yelp, as well as in online marketplaces like Amazon and eBay.
+These techniques are used reliably and extensively in environments where real-time responses to dynamically-changing conditions and user customization are required.